DBCDK/recommender-feedback/doc/endpoints.md

 ### `POST /v1/user`

-The body must be [of the form](../src/server/schemas/login-in.json)
+The body must be [of the form](../src/server/schemas/user-in.json)

     { "email": "me@mail.dk"
     }

-The results is a 204.
+The results is a 202 with a `Location` pointing to where the user data can be found after the user has logged in, and a [result](../src/integration/schemas/user-data-out.json) like

+    { "data": "Login token sent via email to some+one@open.mail.dk" , "links":
+      { "self": "/v1/user/e3f779c9-ac73-4e90-81fd-5e2e5b8be9d9"
+      , "message-id": "d3316133eaaeceb25f728748f127e898f6d0d9724a275e89"
+      }
+    }

 The server sends an email to the user with a one-time link that logs in the user, like

     Tak fordi du vil hjælpe med at lave rigtig gode boganbefalinger.
     Du kan logge ind ved at bruge dette link: